Arrested on Meth Charges? Our Lawyers Have Answers

 Meth is a big problem throughout the United States, with many people battling addiction unsuccessfully and ruining their health and lives.
 Because of this, its possession, distribution, and manufacture are punished harshly.

-Based on Washington’s Violation of the Uniform Controlled Substances Act (VUCSA), methamphetamine is a Schedule II drug, which means it has been designated as having a high potential for abuse and dependence with little-to-no medical value.
-The VUCSA’s Schedule II covers opium, opiates, coca leaves, and all of their derivatives, numerous hallucinogenic substances, depressants, and stimulants like methamphetamine.
-It also includes immediate precursors to some of these drugs, including the materials, compounds, and mixtures needed to manufacture meth.
+Based on Washington’s Violation of the Uniform Controlled Substances Act (VUCSA), methamphetamine is a Schedule II narcotic.
+This means it has been designated as having a high potential for abuse and dependence with hardly any or no medical value.
+The VUCSA’s Schedule II also includes immediate precursors to the drug, including the materials, compounds, and mixtures needed to manufacture meth.

 Based on Revised Code of Washington (RCW) 69.50.401, it is illegal to manufacture, deliver, or possess with the intent to manufacture or deliver any controlled substance.
-If you are charged with manufacturing, delivering, or possessing meth – including its salts, isomers, and salts of isomers – with the intent to do one of these actions, then you can be charged with a felony.
+If you are charged with manufacturing, delivering, or possessing meth (including its salts, isomers, and salts of isomers) with the intent to do one of these actions, then you can be charged.

 Distributing Meth to Minors

 RCW 69.50.406 outlines the offense of distributing drugs to persons under 18 years of age.
-If there is evidence you violated RCW 69.50.401 by distributing meth, including its salts, isomers, or salts of isomers to anyone under the age of 18, you will be charged with a Class A felony, punishable by up to twice the prison term described in RCW 69.50.401 and the fine authorized in that statute.
+If there is evidence you violated RCW 69.50.401 by distributing meth, including its salts, isomers, or salts of isomers, to anyone under 18, you will be charged with a Class A felony.
+This is punishable by up to twice the prison term described in RCW 69.50.401 and the fine authorized in that statute.